Skip to content

 Things to do while at Murchison Falls NP

 The woodlands are tamed by herds of African Savanna Elephants, Bushbuck and Deffassa Water Buck.
-This park also is the stronghold of the critically endangered Rothchild’s Giraffe (a form of Nubian Giraffe) population and on drives thousands are encountered.
-Carnivores are well represented including Side-striped Jackal, Lion, the elusive Leopard, Spotted Hyena and several mongoose characters.
+Carnivores are well represented including Lion, the elusive Leopard, Spotted Hyena, Side-striped Jackal and several mongoose species.

 • Bird Watching at Murchison Falls National Park

-Birdwatchers will be rewarded by a checklist of over 480 species of birds occurring across the park’s varied habitats.
-Highlights include Silverbird, Red-throated, Swallow-tailed and Little Green Bee-eaters, Rattling Cisticola, Abyssinian Ground Hornbill, Dark Chanting Goshawk, Black-billed Wood-Dove, Vinaceous Dove, Grey Kestrel, Red-winged and Red-winged Grey Warblers, Beaudouin’s Snake-Eagle, Martial Eagle, Denham and Black-bellied Bustards, Spotted Thick-knee, Piac-piac, Speckle-fronted Weaver and more.
+Other quality highlights include Silverbird, Red-throated, Swallow-tailed and Little Green Bee-eaters, Rattling Cisticola, Abyssinian Ground Hornbill, Dark Chanting Goshawk, Black-billed Wood-Dove, Vinaceous Dove, Grey Kestrel, Red-winged Prinia, Red-winged Grey Warbler, Beaudouin’s Snake-Eagle, Martial Eagle, Denham and Black-bellied Bustards, Spotted Thick-knee, Piac-piac, Speckle-fronted Weaver and more.

 • Take a Boat Cruise on the Nile

-Another exciting cruise would be to the Delta point, where the Nile pour its effluent into L. Albert.
-Here the slow-moving Victoria Nile now about 2km wide discharges its silt through a maze of papyrus before heading north into the Sudan as White Nile.
-This papyrus marsh is a great birdwatching area with a healthy checklist including the world’s biggest heron the giant Goliath Heron and the prehistoric Shoebill.
+Another exciting boat cruise leads downstream to the Delta point, a point where the Nile pour its effluent into L. Albert.
+Here, the slow-moving Victoria Nile now about 2km wide discharges its silt through a maze of papyrus before heading north into the Sudan as White Nile.
+This papyrus marsh is a great birdwatching area with a healthy checklist of papyrus and wetland specialists including the world’s biggest heron the giant Goliath Heron and the prehistoric Shoebill.

 • Hike to the Top of Murchison Falls National Park